Purchasing a Saddle for Western Dressage

 – Here is a saddle that you can adjust to position yourself for balance, alignment, and comfort through seat shims and positioning of the fenders.

-– The seat is built to accommodate a woman’s pelvis, being narrow through the twist, low in the rise and wide where the seat bones sit.
+– The seat is built to accommodate a woman’s pelvis, being narrow under the thigh, low in the rise and wide where the seat bones sit.

 – The custom-made tree for your horse allows him to quickly and comfortably perform the high-level, precise maneuvers required without interference from the saddle.
 Keep the saddle fitted with shims under the bars if he is asymmetrical or if he changes shape due to age or conditioning.